-The majority of remnant grasslands in the U.S. are privately owned and thus often undergo managed grazing by herbivores (Ribic et al., 2009).
+The majority of remnant grasslands in the U.S. is privately owned and, thus, often undergoes managed grazing by herbivores (Ribic et al., 2009).
 Many privately owned grasslands use a rotational grazing system designed to achieve a uniform foraging distribution (Briske et al., 2008).
 This minimizes selection by grazers and results in homogenization of vegetation structure and composition toward the middle of a disturbance gradient (Fuhlendorf and Engle, 2004).